 Four inspirational bathrooms that’ll have you plotting a washroom makeover at your place.

-Architecture practice Splinter Society transformed this California-style Melbourne bungalow built in the 1920s into a modern zen den, giving the bathroom a rustic onsen vibe.
+Architecture practice Splinter Society transformed the 1920s California-style Melbourne bungalow above into a modern zen den, giving the bathroom a rustic onsen vibe.
 The tawny cedar battens that line the walls draw the eye through the intimate space towards the freestanding bathtub, which is elevated on a thick, raw-edge granite platform that allows bathers to take in the view of the Japanese garden outside.

 Computer graphic artist and ‘3D visualiser’ Yaroslav Priadka’s designs are out of this world.
 The Ukrainian creates concepts that look for all intents and purposes like the real thing.
 Tapping into a minimalist Scandinavian aesthetic, the mood of this sparsely decorated CG bathroom is enhanced by the tactility of the materials, while the fittings — including a pedestal vanity and reeded-glass shower screen — are luxurious in their simplicity.